 You are the sum of every good and bad thing that has ever happened to you, including your genetics.
 You respond to your life by creating distinct behaviors, patterns, attachments and associations.
 Some have helped you thrive, some to survive and others have crowded out your authentic nature.
-You may feel stuck and need help finding a way out.
+You may feel stuck and need help finding a way out with the assistance of my counseling services.

 Intentional.
 Specific.
 Effective.